Québec City at its Best

 Join in the international Wendake Pow Wow from June 28 to 30, with hypnotizing performances by First Nations dancers and drummers from across North America.

-Take a walk through the Old City to find Unusual Passages, a public art walk made up of nine lighthearted, intriguing installations.
+Take a walk through the Old City and Saint-Roch neighbourhood to find Unusual Passages, a public art walk made up of nine lighthearted, intriguing installations.
 Be sure to bring your camera—it’s a great photo op in a unique setting.